Federal Advisory Council on Occupational Safety and Health

 New Business Continued

-Assistant Secretary Foulke then returned to New Business and asked if there were any additional
+Assistant Secretary Foulke then returned to New Business and asked if there were any additional items to discuss.

 Mr. Bathurst, HUD, suggested that FACOSH take a more in-depth look at the 1904 reporting requirements.